Tornike-Skhulukhia/notarify_demo/README.md

 # how to run

-# viewving data in django admin
+# viewing data in django admin
 visit: ...

 # basic project tree overview